-Ten years in the making, Black Ivory Coffee is created through a process whereby coffee cherries are naturally refined by Thai elephants in the remote rural village of Ban Taklang, Surin, Thailand.
+Ten years in the making, Black Ivory Coffee is created through a process whereby coffee cherries are naturally refined by Thai elephants in the remote rural province of Surin, Thailand.

 The picked cherries are then brought to the local school where final year high school students are paid to wash, rake and sun dry the coffee cherries.
 (Please refer to the Social Responsibility section for benefits provided in this part of the value chain)